 |Q : What is most important in selecting the best image?

 |A : The image

-must fit your genre and story.
+must fit your genre and story, as well as the title.
 A conservative story shouldn't have a

 not the wardrobe, is not the cover art, is not the book title, it is the